ryu1kn/vscode-text-marker/README.md

 * Highlight/Unhighlight selected text
 * Highlight text using a regular expression
 * Case sensitive/insensitive text matching
+  * Matching is done depending on the current mode for case sensitivity.
+You can toggle the mode from the status bar.
 * Highlighting colour is configurable

 ![Highlight and unhighlight text](https://raw.githubusercontent.com/ryu1kn/vscode-text-marker/master/images/animations/highlight-unhighlight-texts.gif)